Kritik-Chaudhary/realtime-chat-app/README.md

-# Real-Time Chat App (Local Development)
+# Real-Time Chat App

 A simple real-time chat application built with Node.js, Express, and Socket.IO.
-This version is optimized for local development only.
+Ready for both local development and production deployment on Vercel.

 ## Features